Select Page

 3. Berlin Wall Memorial

-Two Thirds Berlin is well-connected by public transportation, making it easy for visitors to navigate the neighborhood.
+Two Thirds Berlin is easily accessible through functional transportation hence it is easier for the customers to move around the neighborhood area.
 Here are some transportation options:

 1. U-Bahn (Subway)